AlexNick03/Entity-Resolution/README.md

 This project is organized into three main modules, each with a specific role in the fuzzy deduplication pipeline:

 ###  `parquet_reader.py`
-- Loads the original `.parquet` file
-- Converts it to `.csv` format using `pandas`
-- Handles missing values and prepares raw input

 ###  `data_processing.py`
-- Selects the most relevant columns for deduplication
-- Applies normalization (lowercase, strip, cleanup) to key fields like name, domain, phone, email, city
-- Outputs a clean `normalized_companies.csv` file

 ###  `deduplicate.py`
-- Applies a blocking strategy to limit comparisons (by `country + city`)
-- Computes fuzzy similarity scores using `RapidFuzz`
-- Builds a similarity graph with `NetworkX`
-- Groups duplicate records and assigns a `group_id`
-- Selects the most complete record per group and saves final outputs

 ## Working Process

 This section describes each module of the project, the logic behind it, and exactly what was implemented.